apache/superset/docs/index.rst

 ----------------

-.. warning:: This project used to be named Panoramix and has been renamed
+.. warning:: This project was originally named Panoramix, was renamed to
-    to Superset in March 2016
+    Caravel in March 2016, and is currently named Superset as of November 2016

 Overview
 =======================================